Department of Defense: Lupus Research Program

 How our advocacy supports the Lupus Research Program

-Congressional funding is not keeping pace with current needs: in the Lupus Research Program’s first year, the DoD was able to fund only 13 of the 121 high-quality applications they received.
+Congressional funding is not keeping pace with current needs: in the Lupus Research Program’s first three years, for example, the DoD was able to fund only 38 of the 334 (less than 12%) high-quality applications they received.

 Congress must appropriate funding for the Lupus Research Program every year.
 Because priorities can shift, it’s important to have advocates who are willing to tell their members of Congress how important this program is to people with lupus and their loved ones and why it deserves increased funding.